Lumnitzera racemosa

 Lumnitzera racemosa, commonly known as the white-flowered black mangrove, is a species of mangrove in the family Combretaceae.
 It is found on the eastern coast of Africa and other places in the western Indo-Pacific region.
-It has one accepted variety from the noniminate species, Lumnitzera racemosa var. lutea (Gaudich.)
+It has one accepted variety from the noniminate species which is Lumnitzera racemosa var. lutea (Gaudich.)
 Exell.

 Description

 Lumnitzera racemosa is a small to medium-sized evergreen tree, growing to a maximum height of 37 m.
 It develops pneumatophores and often has stilt roots.
 The leaves are arranged spirally at the tips of the shoots; they are simple and obovate, with slightly toothed margins.
 The inflorescences grow in short spikes in the axils of the leaves or at the tips of the shoots.
 The flowers are small and white, and are followed by woody, flattened fruits containing a single seed.

 Distribution and habitat

 This species is native from KwaZulu-Natal to southeast Kenya in the western Indian Ocean, tropical & subtropical Asia to the western Pacific.
 Its range includes KwaZulu-Natal, Mozambique, Tanzania, Kenya, Madagascar, Aldabra, Seychelles, Chagos Archipelago, Maldives, India, Sri Lanka, Andaman Islands, Nicobar Islands, Bangladesh, Myanmar, Thailand, Cambodia, Vietnam, southeast China, Hainan, Taiwan, Nansei-shoto, Korea, South China Sea, Philippines, Peninsular Malaysia, Jawa, Lesser Sunda Islands, New Guinea, and New Caledonia.
 In Mozambique it is one of only ten mangrove species.
 It grows in the higher part of the intertidal zone and is found both on beaches and lining the banks of creeks.
 It is a fast-growing, pioneering species.